How Date-Based Phases Affect Current Phase and Capitalisation

 P2 has no missing blocking gates.

-P2 through P4 all apply today; the Nominal Phase is P4.
+P2 through P4 all apply today, so the Nominal Phase is P4.

 This shows:

-Today falls outside the Start and End Dates of all phases (no Nominal Phase).
+Today falls outside the Start and End Dates of all phases, so there is no Nominal Phase.

 The project has not ended.